 (2) In this clause —

-“sight line area” means an area between the edge of a stretch of road and a line of sight necessary for the safe use of the stretch of road.
+sight line area means an area between the edge of a stretch of road and a line of sight necessary for the safe use of the stretch of road.

 2. How the activity is to be carried out